Servo

 Database Security

-Cache and Session Store
+Session Store

 8. Code Security Practices

-Static Analysis and Pre-Commit Enforcement
+Automated Pre-Commit Enforcement

-Protected Git History
+Protected Code History

 Dependency Pinning